 - Make all “Type” fields required to ensure quality data for this metric moving forward.

 - Create new fields to capture important data that is currently residing in description fields.
 In general, description fields should be used sparingly.
 If the data is important, it should have a home on the screen.

-Improving your consistency score will give you confidence that Digital Measures will produce comprehensive reports that include records correctly and in the correct format because everyone is entering their data in the same manner.
+Improving your consistency score will give you confidence that Faculty Success will produce comprehensive reports that include records correctly and in the correct format because everyone is entering their data in the same manner.